 Introduction

-Together, we will create a research compendium whilst taking the following ten things into account (by Arguillas et al. 2022, licensed under CC BY 4.0):
+When creating a research compendium, there are a few things to consider (by Arguillas et al., 2022, licensed under CC BY 4.0):

 - Completeness: The research compendium contains all of the objects needed to reproduce a predefined outcome.